hamzabouazizi/Backend/README.md

-e-commerce website backend in Node.js with a REST API and MongoDB and Express
+e-commerce website backend in Node.js with REST API and MongoDB and Express

 Features: advanced authentication with a JSON web token including admin user